Parent of Abducted School Children in Niger State Dies of Heart Attack – CAN

 This incident was not isolated.
 It came just days after gunmen abducted 25 girls from a secondary school in Kebbi State, depicting a growing trend of mass kidnappings targeting schools across northern Nigeria.

-The Niger State abduction drew national and international attention, reflecting the scale of insecurity and the urgent need for stronger protection of schools and children.
+The Niger state abduction drew national and international attention, reflecting the scale of insecurity and the urgent need for stronger protection of schools and children.

 Source: Twitter

-50 abducted Niger pupils have escaped
+50 abducted Niger pupils escape

-Legit.ng earlier reported that armed men attacked St. Mary’s Secondary and Primary School, Papiri, in Agwara Local Government Area of Niger State in the early hours of Friday.
+Legit.ng earlier reported that armed men attacked St. Mary’s Secondary and Primary School, Papiri, in Agwara local government area of Niger state in the early hours of Friday.

 Reports said the attackers shot a security guard before abducting more than 200 pupils and students, along with 13 teaching and non-teaching staff.

-The Chairman of the Christian Association of Nigeria (CAN) in Niger State, Most Rev. Bulus Dauwa Yohanna, who is also the proprietor of the school, confirmed in his first update that 215 students and 12 staff members were taken.
+The chairman of the Christian Association of Nigeria (CAN) in Niger state, Most Rev. Bulus Dauwa Yohanna, who is also the proprietor of the school, confirmed in his first update that 215 students and 12 staff members were taken.

 Source: Legit.ng